ava-cassiopeia/emdr-clicker/README.md

 Simple web tool that provides stereo clicks for
 [EMDR Therapy](https://en.wikipedia.org/wiki/Eye_movement_desensitization_and_reprocessing).

-Hosted on Firebase, but can be hosted basically anywhere.
+Hosted on Firebase, but this generates static HTML / JS / CSS so it can be hosted anywhere, even locally.

 **WIP**